-I will typically retain case files for a period of 15 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.
+I will typically retain all documents and case files for a period of 15 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
+This reflects recent guidance on data retention issued by the Bar Council having regard to potential limitation periods.